In memory of Dad. “Taters” was originally posted in February 2015

 “Can I talk to my doctor first?”

 “Sure, if they call you back.
-If they don’t, take it.”
+If they don’t, take your Mucinex.”

 “I’ll pick some up.”
-Walgreen’s didn’t have any on the shelf so I went to CVS and picked up two bottles.
-I was leaving the store when I saw his text pop up asking me if I could pick up his Warfarin prescription, and turned around to head back to the pharmacy.
+Walgreen’s didn’t have any on the shelf so I went to CVS across the street and picked up two bottles.
+I was just leaving the store when I saw his text pop up.
+“Can you pick up my Warfarin prescription?”
+I turned around to head back to the pharmacy.

 “Oh, I’ve thought about that, Dad.
 I think we can find someone to come in and help out a little more.
 They could prepare all your meals and just watch over things.”